ddodogames/dodo-bot-site/src/content/docs/about-bot/faq.md

 * You don't care about new features and only want to get stable updates
 * You aren't a fan of usually updating to next stable version

+## Beta
+Versions that have finished the development stage.
+They usually encounter new features and changes but may still have bugs however.
+These are still not suitable for public usage due to the fact that it's still in "beta" and things may subject to change anytime soon.

+### Use cases
+You might need to use Beta in case of:
+* Wanting to explore new features and on what's new in bot
+* Wanting to help stabilize the upcoming version before it reaches "Stable" release
+* Don't mind living with bugs and you only want latest bug fixes before being released to stable releases

+## Why are you using aoi.js as development primary focus?
+Shouldn't you switch to discord.js or even something much better?
+Back in the day, i was BDFD user and i had trouble with focusing on my projects.
+It was overtime difficult to keep each project running in the hosting considering that my phone's battery runs out very quick and watching ads was tiring.
+Sadly, with all of this, the premium stopped me completely from continuing on and i decided to switch to aoi.js for less restrictions..

+There were plans to switch to discord.js or something better but it was preferable imo to use smth similar to aoi.js as i wasn't ready to fully learn javascript to learn discord.js due to real life stuff.
+In the future, Dodo-Bot v3 may ditch aoi.js for something better but it's better off sticking to v2 for now as it's my last resort at creating a stable bot with fun experience.